willpyt98/SRCNN_pytorch/README.md

 An implementation of SRCNN using pytorch
 The orignal paper is [Image Super-Resolution Using Deep Convolutional Networks](https://arxiv.org/pdf/1501.00092.pdf) here

-# Difference between the implementation and the original paper
+# Difference from the original paper
 1. Adam is used instead of SGD
 2. Removed weight initialization
 3. Trained on a different dataset.
 The dataset is available here: [BaiduYun](https://pan.baidu.com/s/1c0TvFyw)